From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: From Risk Sets to Survival Curves

-Suppose within a small interval $[t,t+dt)$, one has probability $\alpha(t)dt$ of death.
-Hence, the expected number of death with such a interval is $Y(t)\alpha(t)dt$ where $Y(t)=\sum_i\mathbb{I}(T_i\ge t)$ counts the number of people at risk at time $t$.
-This suggests the decomposition of the counting process:
+Suppose within a small interval $[t, t+dt)$, there is a probability $\alpha(t)dt$ of an event occurring for each subject still under observation.
+Thus, the expected number of events in this interval is $Y(t)\alpha(t)dt$, where $Y(t)=\sum_i \mathbb{I}(T_i \geq t)$ counts the number of individuals at risk at time $t$.
+The process \(Y(t)\) is predictable because it is known just before \(t\), while \(dN(t)\) is revealed only when the event time is observed.
+The decomposition is